- Download our Moving to Paris Guide (PDF)

 + PRO: A broad range of accommodation options

-Expats moving to Paris will find a variety of accommodation options.
-Chambres de bonne and apartments are the most prevalent options in areas close to the centre of Paris.
-However, expats looking for larger apartments and houses will find more on offer in the suburbs.
+When looking for accommodation in Paris, you’ll find a variety of options.
+Chambres de bonne and apartments are the most prevalent choices in areas close to the centre of Paris.
+However, if you’re looking for larger apartments and houses, you’ll find more on offer in the suburbs.

 - CON: Properties are small and expensive

 Space is limited in Paris, especially in the city centre.
-As such, expats often find that properties are smaller than they are accustomed to.
-It's also eye-wateringly expensive; even the smallest chambre de bonne isn’t actually cheap.
+As such, you’ll often find that properties are smaller than you’re accustomed to.
+It’s also eye-wateringly expensive; even the smallest chambre de bonne isn’t actually cheap.

 Working in Paris